stylekit/stylekit.github.io/_posts/_temp/_2016-09-08-style-manager-optimization.md

 And also the last element.selector must match the last element.selectors so we could create a hash table.
 The exception is the values that can inherit. (we could make a different system for these values)

+A seperate array for styles that have inheritable values. and filtering values upon match.

 **element selectors: **